This guide is based on UK law. It was last updated in November 2016.

 - the period for which the activities were suspended, if any.

 The question of exactly when TUPE does and does not apply is a very complex one.
 If you think a transaction you are involved in might be covered by TUPE you should always take specialist legal advice.
-Virtually all service provision changes are covered so it is safe to assume that TUPE applies to most outsourcing without the need for protracted legal argument.
+Virtually all service provision changes are covered so it is safe to assume that TUPE applies to most outsourcing without the need for protracted legal argument, provided the activities undertaken before and after the transfer remain fundamentally the same and staff providing the activities are organised appropriately into groupings which provide the activities to the client.
 However, because of the uncertainty surrounding when TUPE applies, it is common for this issue to be regulated by contract.

 What does TUPE mean legally?